Pilot-1928/Techies/README.md

 usr
 Installed software and user utilities that remain constant (games, tools).

+The system is organized by purpose.

+Files that don’t change often (like programs and libraries) are kept separate from files that change a lot (like logs and settings).

+This makes it easier to back up or protect important parts of the system.

+Different parts of the system can be stored on different drives.

+For example, your files in /home can be on one drive, and system files in /usr on another.

+This helps manage space better and improves speed or security.

+It makes sure the computer can start up properly.

+Basic commands and tools are stored in places like /bin and /sbin, which are always available during boot.

+Other stuff like user programs can load later.

+Helps keep the system safe and running well.

+If a user fills up their space in /home, it won’t break the whole system.

+Same with log files in /var or temp files in /tmp.

+Better security and control.

+Important system files are stored in folders that only the admin (root) can change.

+This prevents mistakes and hacking.

+Everything follows a standard layout.

+The directory structure is the same across most Linux systems.

+That makes it easier for people and programs to know where things are.

+It comes from older Unix systems.

+Back then, they split things up because of small disk sizes.

+Today, the structure still helps keep Linux flexible and reliable.

 var
 Variable data files like logs, mail, and print queues.
 ALL COMMANDS AND PURPOSE